 - Current location: Salt Lake City, Utah, United States

-- Art Tools: Paint Tool SAI (main), Photoshop (SFX), these brushes, blood, sweat, tears
+- Art Tools: Paint Tool SAI (main), Photoshop (SFX), Wacom Intuos4, these brushes, blood, sweat, tears

-“Mewitti” is my username, “Witticaster” is my name.
 You can call me Witti, Mew, or whatever else floats your boat.
-“Mewitti” is a mix of my childhood username “Mewkitty” (my favorite Pokemon + my favorite animal) and “witticaster” is the word for someone who tries to be witty but isn’t good at it.
+Mewitti is the username I use to brand my art accounts, while Witticaster is my actual online “name.”
+The name “Mewitti” is a portmanteau of my childhood username “Mewkitty” and my current name “Witticaster” (a word that describes someone who tries to be witty but isn’t good at it.)